-James Sedwick (American, 1946-), a graduate of SUNY at Buffalo, retired from the practice of psychotherapy in 2015.
+James Sedwick, a graduate of SUNY at Buffalo, retired from the practice of psychotherapy in 2015.
 He lives in South Wales, N.Y.
-He has photographed since high school and shows his work with the Buffalo Society of Artists, Artists Group Gallery, and Meibohm Fine Arts (where his work can be viewed).
-In addition, his photographs have appeared in The Sun and Orion magazines, the journals Steam Ticket, LensWork Extended 99, Looking at Images (LensWork Publishing), and have been included in private and public collections.
+He has photographed since high school and shows his work with the Buffalo Society of Artists and Meibohm Fine Arts.
+In addition, his photographs have appeared in The Sun and Orion magazines, the journal Steam Ticket, LensWork Extended 99, Looking at Images (LensWork Publishing), and have been included in private and public collections.
 He studied with Andrea Modica, Keith Carter, and Dennis Stock.
-Although he photographs with a digital camera, he prefers to print black and white images in the darkroom with palladium chemistry.
+He prints his images in the darkroom with palladium chemistry and other alternative processes.
 G.K.
 Chesterton’s statement informs his work: The function of the imagination is not to make strange things settled but to make settled things strange.

 WATER, LIGHT SERIES